aleksiliu/aleksiliu/README.md

-I'm Aleksi, a Front-End Developer with a strong background in UX/UI design.
+Front-End Developer with a strong background in UX/UI design.

 ## About Me